vidu624/Library-Management-System/README.md

 # Library-Management-System
-It is a software designed to perform basic functions of library management i.e.
+It is a software(Source Code)designed to perform basic functions of library management i.e.
 <br>1.Book Issue
 <br>2.Book Return/Deposit
 <br>3.Registration of a new book/student